fluent/fluentd-docs-gitbook/configuration/parse-section.md

 ### Parse Parameters

+{% hint style='info' %}
+NOTE: It depends on parser implementation whether plugin supports the following parse parameters.
+See each plugin's documentation in detail.
+{% endhint %}

 The default value of the following parameters will be overridden by the individual parser plugins:

 * **`types`** \(hash\) \(optional\): Specify types for converting field into another